mariellemanlulu/resume/README.md

   - `cd /home/user/my_project`
 - Clone the repository with the URL.
   - `git clone https://github.com/<username>/<repository-name>.git`
-- Go to the repository
+- Go to the repository.
   - `cd <repository-name>`
-- Switch to the new branch
+- Switch to the new branch.
   - `git checkout <new-branch-name>`
-- Run the local server
+- Run the local server.
   - `bundle exec jekyll serve`
-- Visit local server address
+- Visit local server address.

   - `http://127.0.0.1:4000`
-  - _Note: it maybe different from you, see output for the address._
+  - _Note: it maybe different from you, see command line output for the address._

    <img src="./readme-gifs/to-local.gif" width ="60%">

 **7. Modify site locally.**

-- Open the project with your IDE
+- Open the project with your IDE.
 - Replace `index.md` contents with your markdown-formatted resume contents.
 - Once save, refresh local page to see changes.
 - **Tips:**